eclipse/repairnator/doc/repairnator-config.md

 It defines the name of the docker image to use for Repairnator checkbranch, and the associated tag to use.

-Its default value is `spirals/checkbranches:latest`.

 #### DOCKER_CHECKBRANCHES_TAG_BEARS

 This attribute is mandatory for using BEARS checkbranch.

 It defines the name of the docker image to use for Repairnator BEARS checkbranch, and the associated tag to use.

-Its default value is `spirals/checkbranches:latest`.

 ### Root paths